Gold has grown by more than 5% in 2023 alone, continuing a bullish trend that has seen its price double over the last 10 years.

 Singapore’s private gold storage facilities are more modern than in countries like Switzerland, and some vaults offer online access and even photos of your gold.
 There is an entire well-oiled ecosystem to buy, sell, swap, and even borrow against your gold and silver, all at reasonable spreads.

-Other companies outside of Singapore also maintain space in vaults like Le Freeport, the vault I visited in 2013 that’s ready for a super spy.
+Other companies outside of Singapore also maintain space in vaults like Le Freeport, the vault I visited there that’s ready for a super spy.
 The vaults in Singapore truly are the best in the world.

 The island country also has the benefit of independence and security.
 For instance, the Malaysians aren’t going to invade Singapore.
 It’s on the level of New Zealand in terms of geographic advantages, but with much better services.